Top 5 Ways To Lower Blood Pressure Naturally

 1. Lose Weight

 Most people with high blood pressure are overweight, and the more overweight you are the higher your blood pressure is likely to be.
 The reason for this is that carrying excess weight forces your heart to work harder, and this extra strain increases blood pressure.
-But if you lose some weight you will reduce the strain and this will lower your blood pressure.
+But if you lose some weight you will reduce the strain, and this in turn will lower your blood pressure.

 2. Take Regular Exercise

 Anything that gets you out of breath will work, and brisk walking is as good as anything.
-But if you have very high blood pressure you should start out cautiously as too much could do more harm than good.
+But if you have very high blood pressure you should start out cautiously, as doing too much too soon could do more harm than good.
 So start with about 20 minutes of moderate exercise three times per week, and gradually increase this to 30 minutes five times per week as your fitness improves.